FREE Case Evaluation

 A robbery conviction can lead to decades behind bars.
 Upon release, a convicted felon faces numerous restrictions, including prohibition from owning a firearm, lengthy probation, and limitation of employment and housing options.
 A felony conviction carries negative ramifications that can last a lifetime.
 You need a Maryland robbery lawyer who understands the seriousness of your charge and the consequences that hang in the balance.

-Maryland robbery lawyer Mirriam Z. Seddiq is an aggressive defense attorney who has been representing clients charged with felony offenses for over 12 years.
-With proven success as a criminal defense attorney in Maryland, she handles every felony case with attention to detail, ensuring that every angle is considered to achieve the optimum defense strategy.
-For more information, or for a free consultation of your case, call Maryland robbery lawyer Mirriam Z. Seddiq to schedule an appointment.
+With proven success in criminal defense in Maryland, we handle every felony case with attention to detail, ensuring that every angle is considered to determine the optimum defense strategy.
+For more information, or for a free consultation of your case, call a Maryland robbery lawyer to schedule an appointment.